Nothing to do? Have some ice cream

 That means you not only missed the Corvette show last Sunday, but will miss the BBQ and Bluegrass Bash at Venice Airport March 27-28 and the Antique Automobile Club Show on March 29 in Centennial Park.

-The following weekend, April 3, 4 and 5, you might find some fossilized sharks teeth at the beach but not at the Airport Festival Grounds as the annual festival has been canceled.
+On any day you might have found some fossilized sharks teeth at the beach.
+But no, its closed too.
+And the annual Shark’s Tooth Festival at the Venice Airport Festival Grounds also has been canceled.

 April 13, there will be no Easter egg hunt for children in Centennial Park.